addpipe/webcam-tester/README.md

 ### Permission Priming with Device Selection

 In this example, the library first confirms that camera and microphone permissions have been granted.
 It then redirects the user to a dedicated video recording page, ensuring that all required permissions are in place before starting the recording.
+The selected devices ID's are also stored within the local storage in this example.

 ```javascript
 // Use before main video calling interface